DNR Dive Program

 Second Substitute House Bill 1764, directed DNR to establish: (a) an advisory geoduck harvester safety committee; and (b) a geoduck diver safety program outlining mandatory safety requirements for commercial divers participating in the state wildstock fishery.

-DNR has significantly revised the previous proposal in an attempt to reach a compromise with industry representatives.
-The revised rule addresses a majority of diver concerns without undermining the legislative intent to advance diver safety.
-A physical examination remains an important component of the proposed rule.
-Substantive changes include: (1) the hyperbaric component of the physical examination has been removed; (2) the frequency of the medical requirements has been reduced to every three years; and (3) a year-long deferment of medical requirements in the event of a temporary physical impairment.
+DNR has revised the proposed rule in an attempt to reach a compromise with industry representatives.
+The revised rule addresses the majority of diver concerns without undermining the legislative intent to advance diver safety.

 DNR will continue to utilize the safety committee as a platform to address operational safety concerns that cannot be addressed as a part of the licensing process.